 2. Asynchronous communication makes you a better communicator

-While synchronous communication methods are quite limited given their real-time nature (in-person meetings, video calls, and phone calls), asynchronous communication methods are more varied and can carry more nuance, which can help accommodate different communication styles.
+Using tools that allow for flexible communication will only improve your workplace communication.
+Synchronous communication methods are limited, given their real-time nature.
+On the other hand, asynchronous communication methods are more varied and can carry more nuance.
+Extra nuance can help accommodate different communication styles.

-For example, when you can get your thoughts across sufficiently with text, an email or text message might be appropriate communication channels.
-If facial expressions, tone of voice and other nonverbal cues will enhance your message, you might benefit from sending a video message.
+For example, when you can get your thoughts across sufficiently with text, an email or instant message might be appropriate communication channels.
+If facial expressions, tone of voice, and other nonverbal cues will enhance your message, you might benefit from sending a video message.

 3. Asynchronous communication is efficient

 Async can be used to save time and accelerate collaboration in the workplace.
 It reduces the number of meetings on your calendar, increases productivity, and reduces context switching.
 Every time youcontext switch, you lose an average of 20 minutes.
 If you have twelve meetings per day, that adds up to four hours!
 Everyone needs deep work.

 On top of that, async communication creates better-planned responses that are higher quality but with less pressure.
 They encourage the habit of self-editing to get your point across faster.
 They make collaboration easier, quicker, and more comfortable.

 Asynchronous communication inherently creates a record that can be referenced later on.
 By recording your video meeting, you're never left wondering what was said or how something was phrased, reducing back-and-forth and the need for clarification.

 These records can be added to knowledge repositories when shared in a central hub if needed.
 This saves time two-fold, in the first act of communication and in reducing the need for repetition.
 It also allows those who were out of the office or focused on deep work to catch up later.